Hawaii man who suffered heart attack during missile false alarm sues state

 The suit names the state of Hawaii, Vern T. Miyagi, the former administrator of the Hawaii Emergency Management Agency, 10 unnamed employees of the state of Hawaii, 10 John Does and 10 Doe entities as defendants.

-Shields' and Reichel's attorney did not immediately return a request for comment made by NBC News.
+Shields' and Reichel's attorney did not immediately return a request for comment.

-The agency issued the report after U.S. Sen. Mazie Hirono of Hawaii asked it to examine the Federal Emergency Management Agency's role in the false missile alert.
+The agency issued the report after U.S. Sen. Mazie Hirono, D-Hawaii, asked it to examine the Federal Emergency Management Agency's role in the false missile alert.

 Multiple investigations blamed the alert on human error and inadequate management safeguards — factors outside FEMA's purview.